-- If the contact has been with the bare skin, wash with abundant water the affected area.
+- If the contact has been with the bare skin, wash the affected area with water.
 Remove the contaminated clothing. - If the contact has been with the eyes, wash with water immediately, and keep washing for around 15 minutes.
-Ensure the correctly washing even under the eyelids. - If the electrolyte has been inhaled, move the affected person to a place where he/she can breathe fresh air and monitor breathing.
-If the breathe stops, apply resuscitation maneuvers. - In case of any excessive exposure, specialized medical attention should be given.
+Ensure the correct washing even under the eyelids. - If the electrolyte has been inhaled, move the affected person to a place where he/she can breathe fresh air and monitor their breathing.
+If their breathing stops, use resuscitation. - In case of any excessive exposure, specialized medical attention should be given.